Share this article

 Planning to explore or settle down with your pup on Canada’s East Coast?
 There are plenty of dog-friendly places in Halifax where both you and your pet can feel right at home.
 Here are some practical tips to help pet parents make the most of their time in this vibrant coastal city.

+• Be ready for Atlantic weather.
 Halifax weather can shift fast – sun, fog, and wind often arrive on the same day.
-In winter, icy sidewalks and wind chill mean boots and coats are necessary for small or short-haired dogs.
+In winter, icy sidewalks and wind chill mean boots and coats are preferred for small or short-haired dogs.
 In summer, walk during cooler hours to protect sensitive paws.

 Finding a pet sitter